DavAug/chi/docs/source/getting_started/quick_overview.rst

     \log p(\mathcal{D} | \psi , \sigma) =
         \sum _{j=1}^n \log p(y_j | \psi , \sigma , t_j).

-In chi the log-likelihood of model parameters can be defined using :class:`chi.LogLikelihood`.
+In Chi the log-likelihood of model parameters can be defined using :class:`chi.LogLikelihood`.
 A :class:`chi.LogLikelihood` defines the distribution of the measurements using a :class:`chi.MechanisticModel` and a :class:`chi.ErrorModel` , and couples the